wso2/docs-open-banking/en/docs/get-started/quick-start-guide.md

         ```

     2. Setup a database server using any of the following:
-         - Mysql 5.7 or above
+         - MySQL 8.0
+         - Oracle 19c
          - Microsoft SQL Server 2017
-         - Oracle 19c
-         - PostgreSQL 13.0
+         - PostgreSQL 13

         !!!note
             We do not recommend configuring H2 database in the production environment.